openmeteo/loggertodb/docs/usage.rst

    joined with a space to form the date/time string.
 The field delimiter is white space, unless the ``delimiter`` parameter is specified.
 The date and/or time and the values can optionally be enclosed in double quotation marks.

    The format of the date and time is specified by the ``date_format`` parameter (enclosing quotation marks are removed before parsing; also if the date and time are different fields, they are joined together with a space before being parsed).
 If ``date_format`` is not specified, then the date and time are considered to be in ISO8601 format, optionally using a a space instead of ``T`` as the date/time separator, and ignoring any seconds.
 If ``date_format`` is specified, it must include a second specifier if the times contain seconds, but these seconds are actually subsequently ignored.

+   The values may be followed by a space and a string, which is treated as is as the flags; for example, ``42.3 important flags`` is a value of ``42.3`` with flags ``important flags``.
+Leading and trailing white space is stripped from the flags string.

    The ``nfields_to_ignore`` parameter can be used to ignore a number of fields in the beginning of each line; this is useful in some formats